 ISBT members who are interested in clinical transfusion can join this WP only if they have demonstrated an interest in clinical transfusion medicine.

-To join the WP of Clinical Transfusion, please email our Chairperson here.
+To join the WP of Clinical Transfusion, please fill in the below online registration form.

 The Transfusion Practitioners subgroup (TP, chaired by Linley Bielby and Rachel Moss) provides a forum for transfusion practitioners to connect and share knowledge.
 The Transfusion Practitioners also have their own online discussion forum on the ISBT Forum.
 If you are interested in joining the forum, please email firstname.lastname@example.org for more information.